ssmlee04/blog/_posts/2016-10-24-common-ddos-api-endpoints.md

 ---
 layout: article
-title: Some common API enpoints hackers use to probe your system
+title: 😀 Some routes people use to probe your system
 ---
 # {{ page.title }}

 I am very surprised to see people probing my server at those API endpoints.
-Luckily they didn't work.
+Luckily they didn't succeed.

 ![](https://i.stack.imgur.com/gxy6A.png)
 ![](https://i.stack.imgur.com/zq28I.png)
 ![](https://i.stack.imgur.com/gEIAO.png)

-Maybe it's just my design is so bad that doesn't follow common practices that they couldn't even locate one correct endpoint to attack?
-Haha
+Or maybe it's just my project architecture is so bad that they couldn't even locate the usual suspects to attack?
+Hopefully this is not the case.
+Lol

 --